martinkearn/Content/Blogs/Blazor File Select with Virus Scan.md

 There are many prebuilt containers available but I used [filefrog/clamav](https://hub.docker.com/r/filefrog/clamav) because it includes all the ClamAV services and is self-updating.

-You can host the container in any way you see fit.
+You can host the container anywhere.
 I find that the simplest approach is to host using Azure Container Instances (ACI).

 These are the high level steps on how to do that.